-The question of whether the new relationship will succeed relates to what function it is playing in your relationship with your partner.
+The question of whether the new relationship will succeed relates to what function it is playing in your relationship with your current partner.
 If you have the kind of primary relationship where you initially experienced a significant amount of time where you were mutually in love and satisfied with the relationship and then grew apart because of life stresses or conflict and you entered the affair to experience being in love again, this does not bode well for the long term success of the affair relationship.
-That is because almost all relationships follow a predictable course of developmental stages, all at some point going through a period of disillusionment which, if you can get through, lets you out into the side of a mature, dependable and sustaining love based on reality rather than romantic idealization.
+That is because almost all relationships follow a predictable course of developmental stages, all at some point going through a period of disillusionment.
+If you can get through this difficult phase, you have the potential of entering into a mature, dependable and sustaining love based much more on reality and much less on romantic idealization.
 If the disillusionment is instead dealt with by betraying the commitment that was made, then that individual still lacks the tools to navigate this stage which is waiting down the road in the new relationship.

 Affair Relationships That Have a Better Chance of Success

-If, however, your primary relationship/marriage was somehow “wrong” from the beginning; if one or both of you weren’t in love, if it was a marriage of convenience, or if it has been mostly miserable or abusive, if it was simply to escape loneliness or have children, that is a different story, and could truly be about having not been equipped at that time in your life to make an appropriate choice for a life partner.
+If, however, your primary relationship/marriage was somehow “wrong” from the beginning; if one or both of you weren’t in love, if it was a marriage of convenience, or if it has been mostly miserable or abusive, if it was simply to escape loneliness or have children, that is a different story.
+You may not have been equipped at that time in your life to make an appropriate choice for a life partner.
 Admitting the reality of these situation is painful because you can still feel very attached (as distinct from connected) to this person and the idea of leaving can fill you with dread of the loss of a sense of security that is related to familiarity and a shared history and lifestyle.